 To accurately determine whether a Concierge practice is providing Direct Care, it’s actually not about price, but about the practice’s relationship with insurance companies.
 If the practice’s membership model does not double dip by charging insurance for non-covered services, and they do not charge a per-visit fee that is more than their monthly membership, then they are a Direct Care provider.
-If the practice charges a membership fee, but continues to bill insurance, then that is not Direct Care.
+If the practice charges a membership fee and continues to bill insurance, then it is not Direct Care.
 Good examples of providers who consider themselves concierge medicine, who could also be considered Direct Care are Dr. Radley Griffin, and Priority Physicians.

 Within Direct Care, there are a wide range of delivery models emerging.
-The first of those models are the solo practices, practices like Good MD, Dr. Rob Lamberts, and The Doc Shoppe.
+The first of those models are the solo practices, practices like Dr. Rob Lamberts, and The Doc Shoppe.
 These practices are formed around one provider and one location.
 With solo practices, the patient base is mostly retail, meaning that patients are individuals and families who contract directly with the doctor and their office.

 The third model, the Affiliate Network Model, or hybrid model, found in Nextera Healthcare, Access Healthcare Direct, and R-Health, also caters to the health needs of individuals and employers, but does so through a network of Direct Care providers and doctors who accept insurance.
 The way that this model works is that providers who are interested in converting some or all of their fee-for-service practice to the membership model can do so by becoming an affiliate.